m0thman70/Helios/README.md

 > [!NOTE]
 > If you do not have rust currently please install the rust toolchain.
 It can be found at crates.io @ the install cargo button.

-### Notes:

-currently its in very early stages, this is version 0.2.0 so be sure to know that there is bugs

 ### Binds:

 pick your binds in the lua config, alkaline will make one on first start in a common place if it doesnt exist

-pick between Alkaline, Nano, Micro and emacs*
+pick between Atto, Nano, Micro and emacs*

 *pseudo emacs (thats something to fix for 0.3.0)